zsuzsannamangu/C-Sharp-Projects/README.md

 ### Note
 Visual Studio for Mac does not work well.
 It is recommended that you use Visual Studio only on Windows.
 If you have a Mac, you can create a virtual PC inside of your Mac using [Parallels Desktop](https://www.parallels.com/).

+## License

+This project is licensed under the MIT License - see the [LICENSE](https://github.com/git/git-scm.com/blob/main/MIT-LICENSE.txt) file for details.

 ## Author
 Zsuzsanna Mangu, zsuzsannamangu@gmail.com